IQuOD/duplicated_checking_IQuOD/README.md

 ## 11. Questions and feedback

-We warmly welcome feedback, questions, forks, pull requests, and improvements for the DC_OCEAN project within the IQuOD community!!
+We warmly welcome feedback, questions,  requests for the DC_OCEAN !!

-If you have any questions, suggestions, or come across any bugs in the program, or if you're interested in debugging or enhancing the DC_OCEAN project, please don't hesitate to get in touch:
+If you have any questions, suggestions,  find any bugs, or you're interested in further developing the DC_OCEAN software, please contact us:

 * [Create an issue](https://github.com/IQuOD/duplicated_checking_IQuOD/issues) in the GitHub community
 * [Pull requests](https://github.com/IQuOD/duplicated_checking_IQuOD/pulls) your debugged/improved codes in the GitHub community.